weareyipyip/ex_admin/README.md

 ## Theme Support

-ExAdmin supports 2 themes.
-The new AdminLte2 theme is enabled by default.
-The old ActiveAdmin theme is also supported for those that want backward compatibility.
+ExAdmin supports 1 theme.
+The AdminLte2 theme is enabled by default.
+Additional themes maybe added in the furture

 ### Changing the Theme